 We’ve all heard of boundaries, and rightly so – they’re a crucial part of everyday life!
 For those of you who always want to help others, it can be extremely difficult to enforce boundaries.
 However, this is an important skill that everyone should learn.
-On a personal level, boundaries are a necessary form of self-care.
-It is also essential to maintaining good mental health.
+On a personal level, boundaries are a necessary form of self-care and essential to maintaining good mental health.
 In the workplace, boundaries effectively define your responsibilities and limits to your co-workers.

 Poor boundaries often lead to poor communication, misunderstandings and overwork.
-However, clearly defined boundaries will lead to a more efficient team.
-Everyone is then aware of their responsibility and for what project.
-It also means that job performance is more accurately tracked.
-Everyone has a greater sense of accountability and overall respect for one another.
+On the other hand, when your workplace boundaries are clearly defined, your entire team will work more efficiently as everyone is aware of who is responsible for what.
+It also means that job performance is more accurately tracked and everyone has a greater sense of accountability and overall respect for one another.

 So, how can you establish healthy workplace boundaries?